 The informal review may not be conducted by the person who made or approved the decision under review, nor a subordinate of such person.

 The review may be conducted by:

-A CMHA staff person who is not directly involved in the decision to approve or deny
+A CMHA staff person who is not directly involved in the decision to approve or deny them at their own expense.

 An individual from outside CMHA